florin721/technical-assessment/README.md

 - Security Group allowing HTTP traffic
 - Simple deployment using user data script on EC2 instances

-Proposed Improved Infrastructure
+Proposed Improved Infrastructure <br>
 The aim of this improvement is to modernize the infrastructure while ensuring high availability, security, scalability, and cost-efficiency.
-Below are the enhancements made:
+Below are the enhancements made: <br>
 - Kubernetes
   - The application is deployed on an EKS cluster, this provides a scalable, highly available environment.
   - The EKS cluster is deployed across multiple private subnets in three availability zones to ensure high availability and fault tolerance